wso2/docs-apk/en/docs/develop-and-deploy-api/token-issuers/token-issuers.md

-# Add JWT Issuers
+# Add Token Issuers

-This section explains how to add a new JWT Issuer to the APK.
+This section explains how to add a new Token issuer to the APK.

-Follow the steps below to add JWT Issuers to APK.
+Follow the steps below to add token issuers to APK.

-1. Create a file named `new-jwt-issuer.yaml` and add the following content to it.
+1. Create a file named `new-token-issuer.yaml` and add the following content to it.

 ```
 apiVersion: dp.wso2.com/v1alpha1
-kind: JWTIssuer
+kind: TokenIssuer
 metadata:
   name: new-jwt-issuer
   namespace: apk